Galerie Patrick Seguin

+Established in 1989 by Patrick and Laurence Seguin, the Galerie Patrick Seguin is an art gallery in Paris's La Bastille district.
+Ateliers Jean Nouvel has designed its current space.

+Activity

-Founded in 1989, the Galerie Patrick Seguin is an art gallery and exhibition space located in Paris's La Bastille district.
-Its current space has been designed by Ateliers Jean Nouvel.
-The gallery distributes the creations of designers and architects Jean Prouvé, Charlotte Perriand, Pierre Jeanneret, Le Corbusier, Jean Royere.In this capacity the gallery is urged by museums to contribute to exhibitions, especially:the Centre Georges Pompidou in Paris, MoMA in New York, the Vitra Design Museum in Weil am Rhein, the Museum of Decorative Arts in Paris, the Museum of Fine Arts in Nancy, the Venice Architecture Biennale.
+The gallery distributes the original creations of designers and architects Jean Prouvé, Charlotte Perriand, Pierre Jeanneret, Le Corbusier and Jean Royere.
+In this capacity, the gallery is urged by museums to contribute to exhibitions, especially:the Centre Georges Pompidou in Paris, MoMA in New York, the Vitra Design Museum in Weil am Rhein, the Museum of Decorative Arts in Paris, the Museum of Fine Arts in Nancy, the Venice Architecture Biennale, the French Embassy in Tokyo, the Château La Coste in Aix-en-Provence, the Pavillon de l'Arsenal in Paris, the MOT Museum of Contemporary Art in Tokyo and the Power Station of Art in Shanghai.

-La Galerie Patrick Seguin is present in international fairs: Design Miami, Design Miami Basel, International Biennale des Antiquaires in Paris and the International Contemporary Art Fair (FIAC) in Paris.
+Galerie Patrick Seguin participates in international fairs: Design Miami, Paris+ by Art Basel, the International Biennale des Antiquaires in Paris, the International Contemporary Art Fair (FIAC) in Paris and The European Fine Art Fair (TEFAF) of New York.